open-pioneer/trails-starter/docs/tutorials/HowToTranslateAnApp.md

 ```

 By default, the app uses the browser settings or system default for determining the locale.
-If your browser locale is set to `de` you should see the values from `de.yaml`.
+If your browser locale is set to `de` you should see the values from `de.yaml` (maybe you will need to restart the dev server).

 <img src="./HowToTranslateAnApp_App.png" alt="i18n howto app" style="border: 1px solid black;" />